Warehouse auto-suspend in Snowflake

 After: Slingshot modal displaying the same calendar block with varying recommended auto-suspend values throughout the day

-Are you paying for warehouses that are sitting idle?
-Scheduling a warehouse with auto-spend times in smaller increments will decrease idleness and save on costs.
+If you are paying for warehouses that are sitting idle, scheduling a warehouse with auto-spend times in smaller increments will decrease idleness, reduce Snowflake credit usage and ultimately save on costs.

 John Conrad, Solutions Architect, Capital One Software